KhronosGroup/glslang/README.txt

 Basic Internal Operation
 ------------------------

- -  Initial lexical analysis is done be the preprocessor in MachineIndependent/Preprocessor, and then refined by a GLSL scanner in MachineIndependent/Scan.cpp.
+ -  Initial lexical analysis is done by the preprocessor in MachineIndependent/Preprocessor, and then refined by a GLSL scanner in MachineIndependent/Scan.cpp.
 There is currently no use of flex.